ethz-adrl/ifopt/README.md

   mkdir build && cd build
   cmake ..
   make
-  sudo make install # copy files in this folder to /usr/local/* sudo xargs rm < install_manifest.txt # in case you want to uninstall the above
+  sudo make install # copies files in this folder to /usr/local/* sudo xargs rm < install_manifest.txt # in case you want to uninstall the above
   ```